-Detainees will receive in cash any money left in their account.
-You can put money in the detainee's account using the instructions above.
-The money should be available within 30 minutes.
+Detained people are supposed to receive in cash any money left in their account.
+You can put money in the detained person's account using the instructions above.
+The money should be available within 30 minutes, but be aware that you will not be able to deposit money if the detained person will be deported within the next 24 hours.

-Detainees must follow these procedures to receive property to take with them when they are deported:
+Detained people must follow these procedures to receive property to take with them when they are deported:

-- Step 1: The detainee fills out a KITE available in their unit to receive the property.
-The request must list what property the detainee is receiving and who will be bringing the property. - Step 2: The form will be sent for approval by ICE. - Step 3: Once the request is approved, the detainee will be notified and a letter will be sent to front desk specifying who is bringing the property and what the property it is.
-The detainee will also be told when their friend/family should bring the property. - Step 4: The person dropping off the property comes to the front desk of the detention center from 4:30 6:00 PM to drop off property.
+Step 1: The detained person fills out a KITE available in their unit to receive the property.
+The request must list what property the detained person is receiving and who will be bringing the property.

+Step 2: The form will be sent for approval by ICE.

+Step 3: Once the request is approved, the detained person will be notified and a letter will be sent to front desk specifying who is bringing the property and what the property it is.
+The detained person will also be told when their friend/family should bring the property.

+Step 4: The person dropping off the property comes to the front desk of the detention center from 4:00 - 6:00 PM to drop off property.